Python Wrapper

 Tip

-In case of problem, to troubleshoot a VPN connection, the log of OpenVPN can be retrieved within the container in the /var/log/exegol/vpn.log
+In the case of a problem, to troubleshoot a VPN connection, OpenVPN logs can be retrieved within the container in the file /var/log/exegol/vpn.log

 Shell logging